VuTuanAnh0949/ADBench/README.md

 __Please star, watch, and fork ADBench for the active updates!__

 ## Recent News:
+- ADBench has received 1000+⭐ in github!
+Thank you all!

 - ADBench has received 600+⭐ in github and released an official Python package📦 for a better user experience!
 Thank you all for your attention.